Seaner71/earnings-call-nlp/README.md

 > **Note:** Raw data files are intentionally excluded from the GitHub repository due to size constraints.

+This project uses OpenAI’s API (e.g., for summarizing earnings call transcripts).
+To run the notebooks:
+- Obtain an API key from OpenAI
+- Set it as an environment variable in your system:

 ---

 ## Project Approach